 - Berries – Fresh berries always add great color and texture.
 The sweetness they add is the perfect pairing.

-- Pears – Sliced pears are super yummy with a slice of cheese and bread.
+- Pears or peaches – Sliced pears or peaches are super yummy with a slice of cheese and bread.
 I love all stone fruits, to be honest.
 Plums work well, too.

 - Mandarin oranges – These are a great option for winter boards especially.